linas/atomspace-ipfs/README.md

   Or maybe each atomspace gets it's own directory.

 * Should Atoms correspond to files, or objects?
 Should Atoms be json?
+  Objects have a setData method that does not alter the hash. oh wait, but it does.
+Foooooo xxxxx wtf. where's the mutable side of this thing?
+  So we can store values as data in the object.
+  Objects have links, which we can treat as the outgoing set.
+  But what should a Node be stored as?

 * Use `ipfs key` to generate an IPNS name for a given atomspace.
   Or maybe `ipfs urlstore` instead?
 Or `ipfs name` ?